rydb/bevy_serialization_extras/README.md

 - bevy_serialization_extras is built ontop of `bevy_reflect`, not serde.
 No need to double dip to serialize.

-- bevy_serialization_extras allows regular serialization into .ron via [`moonshine_save`] + allows converting serializables into more stable file formats via bevy_serialization_assemble.
+- bevy_serialization_extras allows regular serialization into .ron via [`moonshine_save`] + allows converting serializables into more stable file formats via bevy_assemble.

 serde serialization:
 > world <--> scene.json